The Mind Robber: Plot

-After defeating the Dominators and starting off a volcanic eruption, the Doctor, Jamie and Zoe find themselves and the TARDIS in the path of a lava flow.
+After defeating the Dominators and starting off a volcanic eruption, the Doctor, Jamie, and Zoe find themselves and the TARDIS in the path of a lava flow.
 Upon trying to dematerialise out of the way, the TARDIS experiences a fault in the fluid link.
 At the insistence of Zoe and Jamie, the Doctor uses an emergency unit that takes the TARDIS into another dimension outside of reality.
-Upon their arrival into an empty white void, the travellers find themselves assaulted, first subtly then overtly, by an unseen force.
-The attack results in the TARDIS breaking apart and the travellers being scattered.
+The TARDIS rematerialises into a spacial void.
+Both Jamie and Zoe are tempted out into the void by images of their homes being displayed on the TARDIS scanner.
+After a confrontation with a group of robots, the TARDIS explodes and splinters, separating the Doctor, Jamie, and Zoe.

-The Doctor, after experiencing a series of curious encounters, manages to find Jamie and Zoe.
+After experiencing a series of curious encounters, the Doctor manages to find Jamie and Zoe.
 He soon deduces that they are in a world filled with fictional and mythological characters.
+A gun destroys Jamie's face, with the Doctor being forced to put his face back together.
+However, the first time he attempts this, he does it incorrectly, with Jamie remaining like this for a period of time.
+Travelling through the location, the Doctor encounters several people, such as Lemuel Gulliver, and Captain Karkus, a fictional superhero from Zoe's time.
+The Doctor and Zoe are threatened by a Unicorn, which is defeated as the Doctor reminds Zoe that it isn't real.

+After Jamie's true face is restored, the team are once again split up as Jamie travels alone, ending up in Rapunzel's castle, while the Doctor and Zoe face Medusa.

 They finally meet a person called "The Master" who seems to be in charge.
 It turns out that he is in fact an Earth man abducted and brought to the land of fiction in order to provide creative energies for the unseen aliens who are really in charge.
 Everything that the Doctor has experienced was a series of tests to prepare him for his role as replacement.
 The aliens' plan is to control everyone on Earth and bring them to the land of fiction, leaving the Earth itself empty for easy colonisation.

-The Doctor, Jamie, and Zoe manage to foil the aliens' plans and to rescue the Master, freeing him of his mind control.
-As the central computer is destroyed, the Doctor hypothesises that everyone will be returned whence they came.
-In the end, the Doctor, Jamie, Zoe and the Master fade out of the world of fiction and the TARDIS appears to reform itself.
+The Doctor rescues Jamie and Zoe from within the book, and they return to the control room to free "the Master".
+Jamie and Zoe overload the computer and it explodes, with all 4 leaving just in time.
+The TARDIS reforms and the Doctor, Jamie, and Zoe are able to escape.